Bahram001/Bahram001/README.md

 - 👋 Hi, I’m @Bahram001
 - 👀 I’m interested in ...programming
 - 🌱 I’m currently learning ...
-C++
+C++, Python, Java
-- 💞️ I’m looking to collaborate on ... simple biggner projects
+- 💞️ I’m looking to collaborate on ... simple projects
 - 📫 How to reach me ... using email

 <!---